NewAlexandria/leadership_readme/data-classification.md

 * clients
 * contracts

-### Types of Data Actions / Tests
+### Flows of Data

-Thus far, it seems that SaaS commonly offers these for data classification / governance.
+Prevalent models for flowing data by classification include:

+#### ROT
+The data matches metadata or per-record patterns that identify it as within the ROT scope (Redundant, Obsolete, Trivial), and removal should occur.
+Soft or hard delete options.

+#### Manage-In-Place
+The source's metadata, or via a native search, a policy exists that defines the need for the data to remain where in location.
+The reasons include for compliance, or for further processing within workflows native to that system.

+#### compliance and classification management
+The data falls under the scope  that requires a chain of actions to be taken.
+Kind of a Chain-of-custody concept.

+#### Sourcing
-#### presence, source
+##### presence, by source
 When a Source contains this kind of data at all even without knowing precise information about the records.
 The primary reason to think of this as a value is regarding access control, and entitlements auditing.

-#### presence, record
+##### presence, in record
 when a source is scanned 'natively' for data.
 Various data-level labelling is then attached.
 Note that the range of these labels/features can vary widely, depending on whether the data classification tool downloads/extracts the information from the source.

-#### compliance action
-the maintenance of a chain of actions taken upon a specific data record that was found.
-Kind of a Chain-of-custody concept.

 ### Compliance Action Types

+* Redundant, Obsolete, Trivial (ROT)
 * Security
 * Redaction
 * Retention